awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 SSL/TLS certificates are used to establish the identity of your website or application and secure connections between browsers and your website\.
 Lightsail provides a signed certificate to use with your load balancer, and the load balancer provides SSL/TLS termination before routing verified traffic to your target instances over the secure AWS network\.
 Lightsail certificates can only be used with Lightsail load balancers, not with individual Lightsail instances\.

 **How do I validate my certificate?**
 Lightsail certificates are domain validated, meaning that you need to provide proof of identity by validating that you own or have access to your website’s domain before the certificate can be provisioned by the certificate authority\.
 When you request a new certificate, Lightsail will prompt you to add a CNAME to the DNS zone\(s\) of the domain or domains you are validating\.
 You will add this CNAME wherever you currently manage your DNS zones – either Lightsail DNS management or an external DNS hosting provider \(e\.g\., Route 53, GoDaddy, Namecheap, etc\.\)\.
-Once your certificate is validated, you can remove the CNAME record from your DNS zone, if desired\.

 **What happens if I cannot validate my domain?**
 You must be able to validate that you own a domain for security purposes\.
 This means if you or someone in your organization can't add a DNS record to validate your certificate for any reason, you will not be able to use an HTTPS\-enabled load balancer with Lightsail\.